torgeiraamboe/torgeiraamboe.github.io/content/posts/2021/tensor-triangulated-categories/index.md

 From TC1.2 we know that we can complete the map $g\circ f:A\longrightarrow C$ into an exact triangle

-$$A \overset{g\circ f}\longrightarrow C\overset{i}\longrightarrow  B'\overset{j}\longrightarrow \Sigma A$$
+$$A \overset{g\circ f}\longrightarrow C\overset{i}\longrightarrow  B'\overset{j}\longrightarrow \Sigma A.$$

-and TC4 states that also the triangle
+The fourth axiom TC4, states that also the triangle

 $$C'\longrightarrow B'\longrightarrow A'\longrightarrow \Sigma C'$$

-is exact.
+needs to be exact.

 If we for a moment interpret these exact triangles as actual exact sequences of groups, then we would have $C'\cong B/A$, $A'\cong C/B$ and $B'\cong C/A$.
 This last exact triangle then states precisely that we would get

 $$B/C\cong A'\cong B'/C' \cong (C/A)/(B/A)$$

-also known as the first isomorphism theorem.
-Hence TC4 is a kind of generalization of the first isomorphism theorem to exact triangles.
+also known as the third isomorphism theorem.
+Hence TC4 is a kind of generalization of the third isomorphism theorem to exact triangles.

 ## Examples